Hafnium Oxide: The Nanoparticle You’ve Probably Never Heard of May Help Millions of People With Cancer

 Our hypothesis at Nanobiotix was that by introducing hafnium oxide nanoparticles into solid tumor cells prior to radiotherapy, thereby packing the area with many more electrons, we could increase the damage within the tumor without increasing damage to surrounding healthy tissue.

 We designed NBTXR3 as an injectable substance that could be administered to any solid tumor that can be reached by a needle.
-We achieved our first market authorization for NBTXR3 under the brand name Hensify® to treat soft tissue sarcoma and are currently working to develop the product candidate across any solid tumor type where radiotherapy is part of the treatment regimen.
+We achieved our European CE marking for NBTXR3 under the brand name Hensify® to treat soft tissue sarcoma and are currently working to develop the product candidate across any solid tumor type where radiotherapy is part of the treatment regimen.
 We have also discovered that the tumor cell destruction caused by NBTXR3 may also have an “immune priming” effect, activating several immune pathways that allow the immune system to identify and attack tumor cells.
 This could allow NBTXR3 to be combined with cancer immunotherapies to potentially help patients with metastatic cancers as well.

 Contrary to what some dystopian science-fiction writers might have you believe, our ability to start taking control of the material world at nanoscale may have major medical implications as we continue to uncover new ways to improve treatment outcomes for cancer patients around the world.
 With the hafnium oxide-packed NBTXR3 in the lead, Nanobiotix remains committed to the promise of nanotechnology.